Find a Pest Control Professional

 It seems as though everyone brings out the flour and cookie sheets around the holidays.
 The smell of sweets wafting from the kitchen can put the whole family in the holiday spirit, but not having proper storage for food can bring festivities to a halt.
 Improperly stored food can attract pests, and if left unchecked, a small problem could turn into an infestation.

-There are many types of pests that could be attracted to a leaking bag of sugar in the pantry such as mice, ants, cockroaches, Indian meal moths and merchant grain beetles.
+There are many types of pests that could be attracted to a leaking bag of sugar in the pantry such as Indian meal moths and merchant grain beetles.
 Some of these pests are fairly harmless but can spoil food and cut short any plans to bake a batch of cookies.
-Others, like mice and cockroaches are known to carry diseases and be a trigger for asthma and allergies.

 The best way to keep your food safe, fresh and ready to eat is to incorporate a few simple habits into your routine when dealing with groceries.